-91. This section provides considerations on how to assess the relevance, reliability and adequacy of both in vivo and in vitro toxicology studies, so that they can be evaluated in a consistent and transparent manner.
+100. This section provides considerations on how to assess the relevance, reliability and adequacy of both in vivo toxicology and NAM studies, so that they can be evaluated in a consistent and transparent manner.

-92. The formulation of the problem underpins the process.
+101. The formulation of the problem underpins the process.
 The issue to be addressed must be clearly understood and interpreted.
 This informs the search strategy and the appropriate databases to be used.
 This should be comprehensive and unbiased.

-93. Relevance criteria for inclusion or exclusion are generated, the objective being to focus on the most appropriate, but manageable number of studies for further assessment.
+102. Relevance criteria for inclusion or exclusion are generated, the objective being to focus on the most appropriate, but manageable number of studies for further assessment.

-94. Relevance, reliability and adequacy are determined by using a tabular questioning approach.
+103. Relevance, reliability and adequacy are determined by using a tabular questioning approach.
 Criteria for all studies include the: